PattyHarris/TwitterClone/README.md

 - After cloning the application, `cd` into the folder and run `npm install`.
 - Create a `.env` file following the format of the `.env.example` file and populate with your own values or use the values available in the `.env.example` file
+- Run `npm run build` to build the application.
-- Run `npm start` to start the application
+- Run `npm run start` to start the application

 # Technologies used